 In terms of the project’s somewhat sordid financial history, the Riverhouse was originally developed by Lehman Brothers and the Sheldrake Organization pursuant to a $282.4 million senior mortgage from Helaba Bank and a $74 million junior loan from the AFL-CIO trust.
 Although the former loan was paid off, the developers defaulted on the junior loan at maturity in November of 2009, resulting in a $48 million lis pendens filing against the property in February.
 Just before the filing, the Lehman entity alleged that Sheldrake had misappropriated over $12 million in funds from Helaba which had been earmarked for ground lease payments and construction expenses by submitting falsified invoices to the lender.
 Lehman served Sheldrake with a Notice of Removal (from its capacity as the development team’s day-to-day manager of the project), and Sheldrake unsuccessfully sought an injunction in Supreme Court barring its removal.

 Afterwards, what was left of the development team hired CBRE to sell the junior note, but CBRE ultimately decided to originate the financing itself.
 According to Frank Scavone, COO at CBRE Capital Partners, the Riverhouse “exemplifies an otherwise successful development project in need of additional time to realize full sell out.”
 Affidavits submitted earlier this year in connection with Sheldrake’s application for injunctive relief indicated that 17 additional sales contracts have been signed, with another 7 out for signature – with different contractors for different parts, with some of them easy found at services like Find a Trade online.
 The mortgage is backed by the 77 units that remain available at the 262-unit, 31-story building, and is for a three-year term with a one-year extension option, putting to bed some of the rumors that have been swirling for the past year about the project’s financial difficulties and poor unit sales performance, but is perfect for people doing first time home buying while they also follow some financial advice for this.
+The Ryobi company manufactures high-quality tools for both personal and professional use so whether you need plumbing or lighting tools or even a good pressure washer, they have you covered.
+The ryobi power washer pressure washealone offer a variety of strengths and sizes so whether you need one for your home, your office, or your industrial complex or warehouse, you can easily find one that suits your needs.

 It would be purely speculative to consider whether any of Riverhouse’s issues – at least indirectly – led to the allegations set forth in the Gidumal complaint; indeed, intra-development team power struggles are relatively common and don’t typically impact unit purchasers in any meaningful manner.
 However, this is the first time we’ve heard – at least publicly – these types of allegations on a green building or LEED project; whether they impacted the overall quality of Riverhouse’s construction or the performance of its building systems is the type of question mark which the Gidumal litigation could shed light on if the lawsuit proceeds through discovery.